jenstroeger/python-package-template/README.md

   pre-commit install --hook-type pre-push
   ```

-- Rename the `package/` folder to whatever your own package’s name will be, and adjust the Github Actions in `.github/workflows/` and the unit tests accordingly.
+- Rename the `package/` folder to whatever your own package’s name will be, and adjust all the references in `.github/workflows/`, `setup.py`, `pyproject.toml`, `pre-commit-config.yaml` and unit tests accordingly.

 - Adjust the content of the `setup.py` file according to your needs, and reset the package’s version number in `package/__init__.py`.
 Don’t forget to delete the content of the `CHANGELOG.md` file (except for the first placeholder line).